 The Hybrid Tea and Floribunda Rose collection is the largest of the park’s three rose collections.
 It was designed and planted in the late 1950s and has undergone several rehabilitations, most notably the one ending in the spring of 2019.
 The intention of the collection is to maintain the older roses as long as they are viable and available in the trade for replenishment.
 This collection is purely ornamental and is organized into color panels, an approach popular in the Victorian era.
 The current collection includes 98 cultivars distributed in 80 beds.

 This collection of Old Garden Roses is perhaps the finest collection on public property in the Pacific Northwest.
 Mrs. A.R.
-(Mae) Tartar donated their extensive collection of Old Roses to the park in 1960.
+(Mae) Tartar donated her extensive collection of Old Roses to the park in 1960.
 These roses were originally collected as cuttings from local homesteads and historic properties to represent roses brought from the east by early European pioneers.
 Along with the plants came some local, and sometimes very imaginative, common names.

 Through the years Portland rosarians and others traveling through the area would visit the garden.
 In 1979 Old Rose expert Leonie Bell studied the collection and published extensive notes in “Heritage Roses” on the identity of many of the mislabeled varieties.

-The landscape architecture firm, and next door neighbors, Lord & Schryver designed the layout of this garden, including the placement of the individual roses in each bed.
+The landscape architecture firm, and nextdoor neighbors, Lord & Schryver designed the layout of this garden, including the placement of the individual roses in each bed.

 Toward the end of the installation of the Hybrid Tea and Floribunda Collection in the late 1950s, the roses growing in Miss Sally’s ‘gardens’ on the Bush farmstead were dug and divided through the graft.
 This provided enough plants to fill the four beds radiating outward behind the gazebo in the Rose Garden and brought all the roses in the park together for easier care.